 To start with you will need plenty of patience and discipline.
 You will also need a decent football trading system or strategy, as well as a good staking plan.

-Not all trading strategies and staking plans are the same, but certain fundamental rules will almost certainly apply to any strategy you are attempting to use.
+Not all trading strategies and staking plans are the same.
+But certain fundamental rules will apply to almost any strategy you are attempting to use.

-Below I have listed some football trading tips and fundamental rules I have picked up – the hard way at times – over the years.
+Below I have listed some football trading tips and fundamental rules I have picked up.
+Usually the hard way - the hard way at times - over the years.

 If you don't like the look of anything, then don't have a bet - You may have a football trading strategy that involves having a bet every day or maybe every week (for example).
 Sometimes though, it may simply be the case that you don't place a bet at all.

 Just because the sun comes up in the morning doesn't mean you have to have a bet.
 Some days I find a bet or a trade jumps off the page at me - while some days they don't.
 On the days a bet doesn't jump out at me, it's sometimes better not to have a bet at all.

 Obviously this involves a lot of patience and discipline, but surely it's better to delay your trading strategy by a day or so, than place a losing bet.
 A losing bet could set you back a lot more than just not having a bet at all.
 If you don't like the look of anything, then don't have a bet!

 Don't Be Greedy - If you fancy a game to have Over 2.5 goals in it, then don't back Over 3.5 goals because it pays out more money.
 If you have a sensible staking plan then a modest win (I'd say a modest win is around Even money) most days should be good enough to win you enough money to execute your staking plan successfully.

 If you are trading a match in play, and you have an exit point, then stick too it.
 Staying in the trade longer to win more money will almost inevitably be more risky (otherwise your strategy would advise you to stay in longer).